tagoras/team-project-2033/Testing Documentation.md

 the same complaint which doesn't exist making the status code change to 500.
 #### (Screenshots and somehow labeled???)

-### Admin Next Page function
-The function tells front-end whether the next page exists.
-We test this by logging in the admin and sending the last complaint id viewed and then and then seeing the response of the server produce a status code of 200, and then the message to front-end saying 'Go to admin_view_all function'.
-Then we test it when the last complaint id viewed is 1.
-This test should produce a status code of 200 and a message saying 'End of Complaints'.
-#### (Screenshots and somehow labeled???)

 ### Admin Edit Submission function
 We test this function by logging-in as an admin account and then submit the complaint id and the details of the submission wanting to be changed.